Does your technology add to your anxiety?

 Mind vs Technology and Anxiety

-The mind is a terrible thing to waste; we have all heard it, and yet it is donated to something distracting us from our environment only feet away.
+The mind is a terrible thing to waste; we have all heard it, and yet it is commonly donated to something distracting.
+It has become our environment when even in nature, the phone in hand.

 Electronic anxiety emerges from the desire to fit in online and the hormone uptake from the feedback loop.
 We are our habits and created from a need to connect in a seemingly more effortless way; electronic use as a habit is here to stay.